camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 ### Session management

-Like many other applications, Camunda BPM handles sessions at the JVM, so if you want to run multiple replicas you can either enable sticky sessions [example for ingress-nginx](https://kubernetes.github.io/ingress-nginx/examples/affinity/cookie/) which will survive until the replica goes away or the cookie's `Max-Age`, or for a more robust solution you can deploy a session manager into tomcat.
+Like many other applications, Camunda BPM handles sessions at the JVM, so if you want to run multiple replicas you can either enable sticky sessions, [(example for ingress-nginx)](https://kubernetes.github.io/ingress-nginx/examples/affinity/cookie/), which will survive until the replica goes away or the cookie's `Max-Age`, or for a more robust solution you can deploy a session manager into tomcat.
 Lars is working on a separate post about this topic, but something like:

 ```
 wget http://repo1.maven.org/maven2/de/javakaffee/msm/memcached-session-manager/2.3.2/memcached-session-manager-2.3.2.jar -P lib/ && \